|Donald Garcia looking for a book for me from his marvelous collection, June 2015.|

 |A birthday party for William J. Harris at his and Susan Harris's home in Brooklyn, March 2017|

 A year and a half later when I began graduate school at Pennsylvania State University, I met Professors Bell and Harris, who also had massive book collections, which they shared with me.
 Taking note of Professor Harris's extensive materials on Amiri Baraka gave me a sense of creating special author collections within a larger collection.
-When I began my teaching career at SIUE in 2003, I began making regular visits to Professor Redmond's home, which included literary publications and large numbers of photo albums.
+When I began my teaching career at SIUE in 2003, I made regular visits to Professor Redmond's home, which included literary publications and large numbers of photo albums.

 I don't think Professors Redmond, Bell, Harris, or Mr. Garcia ever thought of themselves as mentoring me on how to build a personal library.
 Yet, that's what they were unknowingly doing.
 The classroom exercises I do where I bring dozens of books from my collection to share with students is directly shaped by the wonderful personal libraries to which I gained access.